Galapagos Packing List and Boutique

 (As recommended by our seasoned Galapagos Experts)

-Our very own Destination Experts have worked hard to prepare this Ultimate Galapagos Packing List.
-These folks have an intimate knowledge and understanding of the Galapagos Islands.
-They have combed through the advice of several travelers and come up with the only Galapagos Packing List you’ll need.
 Make sure you check off our Top 5 Essential and Top 5 Wearable Items and check out the Additional Recommended Items to bring.
-Pack light, pack smart, and don’t worry if you forget something because those items below that are marked with an asterisk (*) are available in our onboard boutique shop.
+Pack light, pack smart, and don’t worry if you forget something—certain items below that are marked with an asterisk (*) are available at our onboard boutique shop!

 Top 5 Essential Items

-Small backpack/daypack
+Small backpack

 We recommend you bring one that is waterproof.

-Water bottle *
+Water bottle

-Ziploc-style baggie with your medication
+Ziploc-style baggie with any medication

 Waterproof, see-through phone pouch